Fisker Pear: 2024 release, sub-$30k price & U.S. production [Update]

 Side

 The Fisker Pear has an unusual shape, but in generic terms, one could call it a crossover.
 As opposed to the Ocean, which has a squarish and edgy exterior, the Pear has a rounded and curvy appearance.
+20-inch wheels wrapped in low rolling resistance tires for maximum range are standard and 22-inch wheels with high-performance tires are optional.

 Rear

-With an upright and tall rear end, the Fisker Ocean should provide a lot of cargo volume behind the seats, and the driver will have good visibility while backing up.
+With an upright and tall rear end, the Fisker Pear should provide a lot of cargo volume behind the seats, and the driver will have good visibility while backing up.
 By encircling the glass area with tail lights, the EV gets a sci-fi look and the car should be easily visible from behind.
 The lower section looks swoopy and, like at the front, has a durable black bumper.
 Note how the overhangs are tight, which is to maximize space.

 Interior